Kanalkampf: Convoy CW 8

 Convoy CW 8 of 21 ships had set out from the Medway at 11:00 on 25 July with a standing patrol overhead and was attacked by 18 Do 17s escorted by 40 Bf 109s from III./Jagdgeschwader 26 (JG 26 Adolf Galland).
 No 43 Squadron attacked JG 26 while six 65 Squadron Spitfires joined in and 610 Squadron scrambled to cut off the German return route but 65 Squadron could not destroy any of the Do 17s, because of their formation-flying and defensive cross-fire.
 JG 26 lost two Bf 109s; one falling to Colin Falkland Gray, two pilots being killed and one wounded.
 Running low on fuel, the Bf 109s used the advantage of their fuel-injected engines to dive away.
 The RAF pilots thought that they had been shot down and claiming six, with eight probables.
 Bf 109s from III./Jagdgeschwader 52 (JG 52) covered the withdrawal of JG 26, running into Spitfires from 610 Squadron and lost three Bf 109s, and a Spitfire pilot was killed and one wounded during a force-landing.

 A Ju 88 from I./LG 1 and a He 111 from an unidentified unit were lost with their crews.
 CW 8 was attacked by Ju 87s from 11.(Stuka)/LG 1 and III./StG 1, off Folkestone, five ships being sunk and four damaged, including the destroyers and before 56 Squadron arrived.
 Nine E-Boats attacked the convoy and hit three with gunfire.
 Three Spitfires from 64 Squadron and ten from 54 Squadron arrived; the Bf 109s kept the RAF fighters at bay, shooting down a Spitfire and killing its pilot; some of the Ju 87s were damaged by naval gunfire.
 Two Bf 109s from JG 52 were shot down by 610 Squadron.
 Squadron Leader Thompson, the commander of 111 Squadron reported that he was twice attacked by Spitfires.
 On 26 July, E-boats sank three ships and only eleven passed Dungeness.
-The German attacks on the convoy showed that far more fighters would be needed to protect convoys in the Straits of Dover.
+The German attacks on the convoy showed that far more fighters would be needed to protect convoys in the Dover Strait.